SaschaKrause/joining.team/README.md

 ## Conclusion

-After reviewing all above materials of how other successful companies are doing their onboarding and how experts in this field see onboarding in general comes now a conclusion of what exactly companies should do to make onboarding new employee a success.
+After reviewing all above materials of how other successful companies are doing their onboarding and how experts in this field see onboarding in general comes now a conclusion of what exactly companies should do to make onboarding new employees a success.

 ### Timeline structure